mikejturner/RunAgainPlease/README.md

 ### Substitutions

-* If there is no instruction defining the variable with the name `length` in the `.rap` file then no substitution will take place i.e. the token will be simply ignored.
-This will probably break your calculation because the program performing the calculation will have no idea what `@rap:length` means.
 * Tokens are *not* substituted within included files
 * There is no limit on the number of variables you can define.
 However if you had 5 variables each taking 4 values that would result in 4^5 or 1024 calculations.
 Depending on how long each calculation takes you could be waiting a very long time for it to finish.
 (See section on [multiple variables](#multiple-variables)).